 - 3.5.2.1 Select the location where the discharger retainers are to be mounted and with a pencil scribe the outline of the base on the surface.
 (Retainer sanding templates, P/N 16268 and P/N 16269, can be used for this purpose). - 3.5.2.2 Tape the retainer sanding template or equivalent in place.
-Apply a solvent or stripper to remove all paint within the various bond areas. - 3.5.2.3 Sand all aircraft bonding surfaces and the bottoms of all retainers with the 400 600 grit sandpaper.
-Make sure all oxide has been removed and wiped clean with a paper towel. - 3.5.2.4 Mix the flexible non-conductive epoxy P/N 15348 thoroughly.
+Apply a solvent or stripper to remove all paint within the various bond areas. - 3.5.2.3 Sand all aircraft bonding surfaces and the bottoms of all retainers with the 400 to 600 grit sandpaper.
+Make sure all oxide has been removed and wiped clean with a paper towel. - 3.5.2.4 Mix thoroughly the flexible non-conductive epoxy, P/N 15348.
 Apply a small amount of the mixed epoxy to the bonding area on the aircraft and bottom of the retainer.
 Place gasket onto adhesive area of aircraft, and retainer on top of gasket (the gasket should now be sandwiched between the aircraft skin and the retainer).
-Clamp down firmly on retainer assuring that good metal-to-metal contact has been made.
-The heat clamp or "C" clamp should be used to clamp the retainer in position until the epoxy cures.
+Clamp down firmly on retainer assuring that good metal to metal contact has been made.
+The heat clamp or "C" clamp should be used to clamp the retainer in position until the epoxy cures. - 3.5.2.5 Remove excess epoxy but be sure that there is a fillet of epoxy around the entire edge of mounting base to avoid entry of moisture.
+With the use of the "C" clamp, the adhesive will setup in four to six hours at room temperature, but full cure will take 24 hours. - NOTE: The heat clamp provides a convenient way of clamping the retainer to the aircraft and also accelerates the cure.
+If it is used, the adhesive will set-up in 15 minutes with full cure being obtained in 1 hour with the temperature set at 150°F.